Aussie Open (professional wrestling): Championship pursuits and disbandment (2023–2024)

+Don Callis Family (2026–present)

+On the 4 March 2026 episode of Dynamite, Davis and Fletcher reunited (without the Aussie Open name) and teamed with stablemate Kazuchika Okada to defeat Jet Set Rodeo ("Hangman" Adam Page, "Speedball" Mike Bailey, and "The Jet" Kevin Knight) and win the AEW World Trios Championship.
+They would only hold the Trios title for 11 days, losing it to Místico and JetSpeed at Revolution on March 15.
+On March 28, they have their first tag team match together since their reunion defeating Zachary Wentz and Dezmond Xavier of The Rascalz.
+During the match, Fletcher suffered a torn mensicus and was expected to miss some time due to this along with additional undisclosed prior injuries.
+On April 8, AEW president Tony Khan announced that Fletcher would be forced to relinquish the TNT Championship due to injury, ending his second reign at 56 days.

 Impact Wrestling (2022–2023)

 On the 8 September edition of Impact!, Aussie Open made their Impact Wrestling debut, defeating Bullet Club's Chris Bey and Ace Austin.
 The following week, the duo lost to the Motor City Machine Guns.
 On 30 March, the duo appeared at Multiverse United, competing in a Four-way tag team match for the Impact World Tag Team Championship, however, the titles were retained by Bey and Austin.